In a nutshell

 - Encephalitis (inflammation of the brain)

-Women who have had the flu vaccine while pregnant also pass some protection on to their babies, which lasts for the first few months of their lives.
+When you have the flu vaccine in pregnancy, you also pass some protection on to you baby, which will last for the first few months of their life.

 Can the flu jab give you the flu?